 We are bound by law to pay premiums based on judging sheets as submitted to the office.
 Checks will be printed based on the premium statements and corrections made before last day of fair.
-Open class checks will be available during the still exhibit release times (see Saturday and Sunday schedules above).
+Checks will be available during the still exhibit release times (see Saturday and Sunday schedules above).
 The fair reserves the right to pro-rate premiums if receipts are insufficient to pay expenses.
 Premium checks must be picked up, or arrangements made for pickup, by the last day of fair.
 We will not mail checks due to cost unless postage is provided by the club or exhibitor.

 Premium checks must be cashed or deposited within 60 days of issue.
-Checks not cashed or deposited within 60 days of issue date will be void and not honored at bank.
+Checks not cashed or deposited within 60 days of issue date will be void and not honored.

-Berlin Fair Association Membership October 1, 2022 thru September 30, 2023
+Berlin Fair Association Membership October 1, 2023 thru September 30, 2024

-David & Laura Baird Jason & Kristen Balcom Lancce & Debra Benedict Chad Bennick

-Kent & Bobbie Bollinger Tara Bosch
+Tyler & Kendra Austin Jen Awad David & Laura Baird Jason & Kristen Balcom Lance & Debra Benedict Chad Bennick Kent & Bobbie Bollinger Tara Bosch

-Melissa Bouchard David Bouchard Arden Bouchard Jason & Michelle Brake Ryan & Hannah Burk
+Melissa Bouchard David Bouchard Arden Bouchard Jason & Michelle Brake Greg & Sally Brown Ryan & Hannah Burk Jacie Burk

-Jacie Burk

-Craig & Shari Busman
+Craig & Shari Busman Daniel & Melissa Carter Brian Cheadel